MERLE HANSON COLLEGE SCHOLARSHIP

 Merle Hanson College Scholarship Award- Music Related Field.

 Pupils who have studied with a member of the North Shore Music Teachers’ Association for the past three years are eligible to apply for the scholarship.
 The teacher’s dues must be paid by October 31st of the current year.

-These $1,000 scholarships are available to graduating high school seniors who are enrolling in a university, college or music school in a program that will prepare them for careers in music or a music related field.
+The $1,000 scholarship are available to graduating high school seniors who are enrolling in a university, college or music school in a program that will prepare them for careers in music or a music related field.
 Study of any musical instrument or voice taught by a NSMTA member is acceptable for application.